HasanShaik2001/Blinkit_Sales_Dashboard/README.md

 This project aims to provide the sales performance of an company called Blinkit over the last years.
 By analysing various aspects of data we seek to identify trends, make data-driven decisions and get deep understanding of the company's performance.

 ## Data Sources
-Superstore Data :- The primary data file used for this analysis is named as " Superstore_ Data " .
+BlinkIT Grocery Data.xlsx :- The primary data file used for this analysis is named as " BlinkIT Grocery Data.xlsx " .
 This file contains the detaled information about the sales of the company.

 ## Tools Used
 Power Bi [ Data Cleaning]